 Again, why?
 Because we know on a profoundly deep subconscious level that without profound change, human life (and tragically, our plant and animal friends) are not viable in their current state.
 I can think of no better explanation for the inexplicable times we're living in.
 The emergence of shrieking nationalism and religious zealotry is on the fight side of the pendulum; the rapid adoption of text messaging, Instagram and new digital vocabularies that are replacing body language and the written word are on the flight side.
 I'm admittedly freewheeling and academically way over my skis here, but the trend is compelling and hard to miss.

 If history is any predictor, this change ultimately will be breathtakingly rapid and likely bloody.
-If the US Government's recent climate report is at all accurate, we have about 20 years before things really hit the fan, and no consensus or positive momentum to begin to effective tackle the myriad challenges we're facing.
+If the US Government's recent climate report is at all accurate, we have about 20 years before things really hit the fan, with no consensus or political will to begin to effective tackle the myriad challenges we're facing.
 Which leaves us with the Trump Circus, Kardashians, kittens and the Darwin Awards--of which all of us seem to be viable, yet unwitting contestants.
 Happy New Year!

 John Oliver got this right last week: "When fake groups hire fake experts and fake crowds to shape the outcome of real events, it can cause real damage."